 What do you talk about in your one on ones?
 What questions do you ask in one on ones with your manager?
 What about one on ones with managers that report to you?

 It's important to understand that your one on ones– with individual contributors reporting to you– should be treated differently from those you'd have with the managers under you, and even moreso with the one on ones you have with your boss.

-Whether you’re an aspiring manager looking to manage up, want to make a career move into leadership, a senior leader wanting to better manage your team of managers, or a hungry learner wanting to learn more about both, this post is for you.
+Whether you're an aspiring manager looking to manage up and want to make a career move into leadership, a senior leader wanting to better manage your team of managers, or a hungry learner wanting to learn more about both, this post is for you.

 The post below is broken up into 2 sections:

-Click on either of them or their related question subsections to jump to the section that applies most to your situation:
+Click on either of them or their related question subsections to jump to the part that applies most to your situation:

 - Questions to ask in one on ones with your boss, including tips to help you manage up